 The announcement on the airport bus told us that if we have yellow tickets we must go to Departures.
 This may sound obvious to some, even me now, but we followed that instruction and carried on to Departures, rather than Arrivals.
 And so we couldn’t get out the airport once we’d arrived in the terminal.

 We had to sit and wait with the other dumbasses for a bus to take us back to Arrivals.

 2. Know if you have a hotel voucher

 If you have a hotel voucher given to you by the airline go to the hotel voucher desk just as you get in the Arrivals doors.
-If you have booked your own hotel join the passport and immigration control queue.
+If you have booked your own hotel in Doha join the passport and immigration control queue.

 We joined the hotel voucher queue, as there was something vague like ‘hotels’ written across the desk.
 We waited for ages and then were told to join the passport queue as they were getting ferried directly to their hotels supplied by their airlines.

 3. Have the visa cash ready

 If your passport was issued in one of these 34 countries you can get a visa on arrival for 100 Qatari Rial (about £17).

 If you don’t have the correct currency make sure to check the people in front of you are paying with card and clearing the desk ok.

 I sailed on through, but my boyfriend ended up being directed to the only desk where the card machine was broken.